bouvet-openlab/typescript-angular-workshop/README.md

 **6. Review and modify: book.ts** <br/>
 Let's inspect the `Book` model.
 Open `app\models\book.ts`.
 This is the model that is displayed on the screen that we need to add the location to.
 In its current state it has 3 private fields and 3 properties with a getter and setter each.

-Add the location property and private field (you should type it in manually):
+Add the location property and private field (you should type it in manually, for the practice):

 ```javascript
 private _location: Location;